keverw/HTTPRequest/readme.md

 This build has content_type support.

 A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for clientside and Serverside(Node.js) Javascript.
-Major thanks to [node-XMLHttpRequest](https://github.com/driverdan/node-XMLHttpRequest) for giving us a XMLHttpRequest Object, that really helps make this both client/server.

 ## Setup##